 Periodic Review of Default CONE and ACR Values (10:20 – 10:45)

-Skyler Marzewski will review background information and Tariff revisions corresponding to the Periodic Review of Default CONE and ACR Values discussed in the MIC Special Sessions.
+Skyler Marzewski will review background information and proposed changes to the Default CONE and ACR Values discussed in the MIC Special Sessions.

-The committee will be asked to provide an advisory vote on the revisions at this meeting.
+The committee will be asked to provide an advisory vote on the proposed changes at this meeting.

 Issue Tracking: Periodic Review of Default CONE and ACR Values